-The best color pallets for our portraits are jewel tones/dark colors.
+Choosing Clothing and Color...The best color pallets for our portraits are jewel tones/dark colors.
 These colors create a cohesive look that is timeless and will coordinate well with your home.

 Portrait art created on our beautiful and timeless backgrounds allows for contrast with the warmth of your skin tones.

-For gentleman, we recommend a dark suit or tuxedo.
+We recommend a dark suit or tuxedo.
 A suit coat or jacket will complete your look.

 For the children...

-Girls - A dark or jewel toned dress is also recommended, preferably in the same color palette as the rest of the family.
+For the girls, A dark or jewel toned dress is also recommended, preferably in the same color palette as the rest of the family.

 Jackets are highly recommended, however young boys may also wear a dress shirt with a vest in place of a jacket or suit coat.

 Cultural clothing is wonderful, and clothing related to

 Don’t be afraid to spice it up with a color splash, flattering necklines and jewelry.
 Darker tones work well to simplify the overall look.

 To Slenderize: Dark clothing tends to slenderize.
 Longer sleeves also slenderize and flatter.